CocoaPress/docs/docs/Troubleshooting/Walkthrough.md

     In the rear of the unit, are there any illuminated lights?

-    The power switch should have an amber indicator when power is applied.
+    The power switch should have an amber indicator when switched on.

     ??? failure "Power Switch Won't Illuminate"